cbm4scale/CBM-IPDPS25/README.md

         Include in this array the number of warmup iterations to be run before recording starts.

 ### `./scripts/inference.sh`
-This script evaluates the performance of the CBM format in the context ofGraph Convolutional Neural Network (GCN) inference:
+This script evaluates the performance of the CBM format in the context of Graph Convolutional Neural Network (GCN) inference:
 - The graph's laplacian is represented in CBM (`cbm/cbm4dad}.py`) or CSR (`cbm/mkl4dad}.py`) formats.
-- Theinference itself is executed by `benchmark/benchmark_inference.py`.
+- The inference itself is executed by `benchmark/benchmark_inference.py`.
 - The alpha values used to convert the dataset to CBM format are defined in `benchmark/utilities.py`.

 Upon completion, the script generates a results file named `inference_results.txt`, which records the time related metrics for GCN inference.